trysparrow/sparrow-landing/_posts/2019-06-03-pilot-case-study.md

 ---
 layout: post
-title: "Sparrow case study: Pilot"
+title: "Sparrow and Pilot: A Partnership that Makes Sense"
 authors:
  - pilo
  - spar